 The Anthropological Hermeneutic Circle

 Anthropological fieldwork has produced an important practical insight about cross-cultural moral disagreement: apparent disagreements often dissolve under close examination.
 James Rachels and others have noted that many practices that seem morally different across cultures reflect different factual beliefs rather than different underlying values.
-A society that leaves elderly people to die alone does not necessarily value the elderly less than one that provides elaborate care; they may believe that the dying prefer solitude, or that the afterlife is more important than the dying process, or that resources are needed for children.
-Identify the shared underlying values and the practices can be evaluated against them.
+A society that leaves elderly people to die alone does not necessarily value the elderly less than one that provides elaborate care; they may believe that the dying prefer solitude, or that the afterlife is more important than the dying process, or that scarce resources are needed for children who can still be saved.

 - Benedict, R. (1934).
 Patterns of Culture.
 Houghton Mifflin.